Signs Your Basement Sump Pump Is Not Working

 What to Do If You Notice These Warning Signs

-How do I know if my sump pump has stopped working?
+How do I know if my sump pump is not working?

 Is it bad if my sump pump runs all the time?